aurelia/aurelia.github.io-old/docs/api/binding/index.md

   * `parentBindingContext?: any` - No description available.

-* `declarePropertyDependencies(ctor: any, propertyName: string, dependencies: string): void` - Declares a property&#x27;s dependencies.
+* `declarePropertyDependencies(ctor: any, propertyName: string, dependencies: ): void` - Declares a property&#x27;s dependencies.
   * `ctor: any` - No description available.
   * `propertyName: string` - No description available.
-  * `dependencies: string` - No description available.
+  * `dependencies: ` - No description available.

 * `enqueueBindingConnect(binding: Binding): void` - Internal API that adds a binding to the connect queue.